 Investment property is property lastingly held by the Company to earn rentals and/or for capital appreciation.
 They are presented in the statement of financial position at fair value (Note 2.31).
 Gains or losses arising from a change in the fair value of investment property are recognised in the statement of comprehensive income (within profit or loss for the year) as 'other operating income/(losses), net' for the period in which they arise.
-The income gained on investment property is presented within "income" in the statement.
+Realized income from investment property is presented in the statement of comprehensive income (in profit or loss for the year) to the item "income".